 \subsection{Examples}

-To illustrate the ultra-slow turn behavior, we use the SL(2,$\mathbb{Z}$) model, introduced in \cite{Kallosh:2024ymt}, that falls into the class of symmetric models.
+To illustrate the ultra slow-turn behavior, we use the SL(2,$\mathbb{Z}$) model, introduced in \cite{Kallosh:2024ymt}, that falls into the class of symmetric models.
 We consider the following form of the potential and the field-space metric, explored in \cite{Carrasco:2025rud}:

 Figure~\ref{Fig:OmegaEtaSL2Z} shows the evolution of the turn-rate $\Omega$ and its logarithmic time derivative $\eta_{\Omega}$.
 The turn rate exhibits an exponential decay, while $\eta_{\Omega}\simeq -3$ for this class of models,\footnote{We have also checked that $\Omega$ and $\eta_\Omega$ for the Starobinsky potential $V\propto \left(1-e^{-\sqrt{\frac{2}{3\alpha}}\phi} \right)^2 $ with the same field-space metric, leads to the very similar behavior.} and therefore cannot be neglected.
 The numerical results show very good agreement with the analytical solutions given in \eqref{eq:omega_1} and \eqref{eq:log_turn_rate}.